pwittchen/git-branch-comparator/README.md

 This script can be executed as a command line script in a Jenkins CI job.
 When, changes from *master* won't be merged into *development*, job will fail.
 In opposite case, job should finish with a success.

+In a Jenkins job we need to remember to add the following *Additional Behaviours* in *Source Code Management* (Git) section:
+- Clean before checkout
+- Wipe out repository and force clone